 If your kids are looking for homemade gifts and cards to make for Dad this year, they’ll love this idea for a homemade Father’s Day card.
 The results look amazing, and the process is really cool but super-easy, which makes this a great Father’s Day craft for toddlers, preschoolers and older kids.

 For days, I’d been trying to think of a unique Father’s Day card idea for the hooligans to make for their dads.
 I wanted something different than all the other kid-made Father’s Day cards I had seen out there.
-The necktie card is a classic, but I thought it would be fun for the kids kids to make something more original for their dads this year.
+The necktie card is a classic, and we’ve made a couple of those.
+We have this scented necktie card that smells just like Dad does after a shave, and we have this fabric shirt and tie card.
+I thought it would be fun for the kids kids to make an entirely different card for their dads this year.